Considering a Career Change

 From India, Bengaluru

-Dear all, I would like to present a hypothetical situation in front of all of you.
-Suppose I am a candidate, comes to you for an interview.
-My current designation is HR manager with a start-up company.
-My educational qualification is MBA.
+Dear all, I would like to present a hypothetical situation to all of you.
+Suppose I am a candidate who comes to you for an interview.
+My current designation is HR Manager with a start-up company, and my educational qualification is an MBA.

 From India, Bengaluru